cwarden45/DTC_Scripts/Dante_Labs/README.md

 For example, I think that could be interpreted as a bribe by some.

 To be fair, that interpretation may not have been taken under consideration by the company.
-While I still think it may still skew reviews, an alternative would be the strategy used by *Nebula Genomics*: anyone posting a review (**regardless of score**) recieved a $10 Amazon gift card.
+While I still think it may skew reviews, an alternative would be the strategy used by *Nebula Genomics*: anyone posting a review (**regardless of score**) recieved a $10 Amazon gift card.
 For example, you can see my review [here](https://drive.google.com/file/d/1tpBPZC8qt7Wb9MqLdixqCEx5cms0Xjb-/view) (with a longer explanation in [this blog post](http://cdwscience.blogspot.com/2019/08/low-coverage-sequencing-is-not.html)).

 I also reference this content in this [nutrigenomics blog post](http://cdwscience.blogspot.com/2019/08/emphasis-on-hypothesis-generation-for.html), although this was not the primary focus of that blog post (and that is only directly related to 1 out of my 3 Dante Labs reports).